 Globally, native Africans are most disproportionately affected by HIV/AIDS.
 The illness is woven into the country’s fabric.
 During the initial years of the HIV/AIDS epidemic in the U.S., researchers managed to trace the disease back to the African subcontinent, where it continues to wreak havoc today.
 More than 25 million native Africans have the HIV/AIDS virus, according to data from global nonprofit AVERT.

 The driving forces behind this terrible situation seem to be lack of education and access to care.
 International and local aid groups are continuing to raise awareness about the disease and establish care delivery outposts to meet the needs of Africans living in rural communities.
-Discrimination is another key variable, especially for members of the LGBTQ community residing in nations such as Kenya, which has legally banned same-sex sexual activity, according to AVERT.
-Many gay and bisexual Africans, both male and female, avoid medical treatment in fear of being arrested or ostracized.
+Discrimination is another key variable, especially for members of the LGBTQ community residing in nations such as Kenya, which has legally banned the same-sex sexual activity, according to AVERT.
+Many gay and bisexual Africans, both male and female, avoid medical treatment for fear of being arrested or ostracized.

 Nurses spearhead counseling for at-risk populations